benrucker/whid-nuclear-throne-mods/README.md

 ## Development

+1. Clone the repo to the `mods` folder of NT
+2. Name the folder `whid`
-Clone the repo, install the recommended extensions when opened with VSCode.
-If VSCode support is glitchy, then use GMEdit instead.
+3. Install the recommended extensions when opened with VSCode
+   - If VSCode support is glitchy, then use GMEdit instead.